Women's Rugby World Cup final: The coach behind Red Roses' success

 On Saturday, a question three years in the making will be answered.
 England will win the Women's Rugby World Cup, or they will fail again.

 "If it doesn't happen, it's not going to define me."
-That was head coach John Mitchell's response when asked by ESPN if he would see second place as a failure.
+That was head coach John Mitchell's response when asked if he would see second place as a failure.

 For a side that has won 32 straight matches going in to Saturday's final against Canada, falling at the final hurdle again would see the painful re-opening old wounds.
 England have been here before -- they reached the last Women's Rugby World Cup final, only to see a red card after 18 minutes and lose by three points.